Carrieonnoshpw/symbolic-flows/README.md

     Symbolicflows.csv：the processed data

 CitySymbolExtractor.py: Identify place symbols from restaurant names and match the identified place symbols to prefecture-level cities
-EntropyandEccentricity.py: Calculate the symbolic force and eccentricity (with gravity center) for all cities Entropy_files.py: Calculate the symbolic force for all cities
+EntropyandEccentricity.py: Calculate the symbolic force and eccentricity (with gravity center) for all cities based on symbolic flows
+Entropy_files.py: Calculate the symbolic force for all cities
 Windrosemap.py: draw a wind rose diagram to visualize the aggregated flows for a given city
-Instructions: the detailed instructions on how to use the provided data and code